Nicola Fairbrother

 Nicola Kim Fairbrother MBE (born 14 May 1970) is a retired judoka from the United Kingdom, who competed at two Olympic Games.
-She currently holds the 7th Dan and is one of Britain's most prominent judoka.
+She holds the 8th Dan and is one of Britain's most prominent judoka.

 Judo career

 Fairbrother's first significant success was becoming champion of Great Britain, winning the lightweight division at the British Judo Championships in 1989.
 The following year she gained her first senior international success when she won a bronze medal at the 1990 European Judo Championships in Frankfurt.